makerdao/community/governance-exercises/VoteWizard_poll_exercise_03/README.md

 It's important that before we approve something that invalidates the current structure, we have a clear view of what will replace it.
 This ensures that we're making fully informed decisions.

-After discussing with the stability facilitator, the plan postpone the poll until the new ALM draft is posted.
+After discussing with the Faraz, the plan is to postpone the poll until the new ALM draft is posted.

 Additionally, Emilia, regarding the poll seeking feedback in the forum about the ALM order replacement, the forum might not be the optimal place for this.
 Consulting with the advisory council for specialized insights might be more suitable.

 ###  Response #2

-This poll will be included in the next weekly governance cycle on August 14th.
+The poll containing this standing order will be included in the next weekly governance cycle on August 14th.